Remote Shell

 A Remote Shell session is established with the following steps.

-4. The Edge DX Agent launches a shell executable (hidden from the device user), and a new websocket connection to the tenant.
+4. The Agent launches a shell executable (hidden from the device user), and a new websocket connection to the tenant.
 The Agent redirects stdin, stdout, and stderr from the shell process through this new websocket connection.

 5. The websocket connections opened in steps 2 (from the Remote Shell browser window to the tenant) and 4 (from the Agent to the tenant) are joined through the tenant to connect the Remote Shell browser window to the Agent.